giulong/spectrum/docs/README.md

 >
 > That said, I don't really see any valid use case for this.
 Let me know if you see one.
 > Probably, could be useful to have different Data classes to be used in different tests, so to have different and clearer names.
-> In this scenario, they could be loaded from different `configuration*.yaml`.

 > 💡 **Example: parameterized tests**<br/>
 > Check the [data.yaml]({{ site.repository_url }}/it/src/test/resources/data/data.yaml){:target="_blank"} and how it's used in